Offering free music education with dedicated Mentors to under-served communities

-ArtSmart is honored to have been received with such open arms by Newark East Side HS, it’s faculty, administration, students and community.
+ArtSmart is honored to have been received with such open arms by Newark East Side HS, its faculty, administration, students and community.
 It has been a truly collaborative effort between the school and ArtSmart to bring our program to a group of students who couldn’t be more excited about the opportunity.
-Using the experience and lessons learned from our deployment at Newark, we are looking forward to expanding our program to more students and more schools this year, and will continue to do so in the next.
+Using the experience and lessons learned from our deployment at Newark, we were able to expand our program to more students and more schools this year, and will continue to do so in the next.

 We’re back to continue our conversation with the ArtSmart Co-Founders for our second installment of our blog series.
 This time we’ll explore how our Co-Founders discovered music and how it continues t

 Percent more likely to graduate when a student studies music.
 (NAME, 2015)

 Points higher performance on the SAT when students participate in music programs.
 (MENC, 2002)